DataFire/Integrations/integrations/generated/azure_cognitiveservices/README.md

 * UsagesResult `object`: The response to a list usage request.
   * value `array`: The list of usages for Cognitive Service account.
     * items [Usage](#usage)

+### VirtualNetworkRule
+* VirtualNetworkRule `object`: A rule governing the accessibility from a specific virtual network.
+  * id **required** `string`: Full resource id of a vnet subnet, such as '/subscriptions/subid/resourceGroups/rg1/providers/Microsoft.Network/virtualNetworks/test-vnet/subnets/subnet1'.
+  * ignoreMissingVnetServiceEndpoint `boolean`: Ignore missing vnet service endpoint or not.
+  * state `string`: Gets the state of virtual network rule.